ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-basic.md

 {@img assets/img/table-toolbar.png 569 An extended contextual toolbar.}

 The table selection plugin is loaded automatically by the `Table` plugin and can be tested in the [demo above](#demo).
+Learn more about configuring contextual toolbar in the Common API section [below](#toolbars).

 ## Block vs inline content in table cells